Cantina Tramin and their path to Alpine wines

 Unterebner, Pinot Grigio, DOC Alto Adige, 2019.
 14%

 A golden-yellow, there are aromas of pear with some tobacco notes.
 As it warms, white blossom and smoke also come forward.
 The full-bodied palate has an impressively silky texture.
-Juicy pear fruit is the principal flavour, accompanied by a mineral touch and a long spicy finish.
+Juicy pear fruit is the principal flavour, with a mineral touch and a long spicy finish.
 It’s what Pinot Gris can achieve when from the right terroir and in skilled hands.
 Few examples have elegance and energy like this one!

 As for ageing potential, 7-10 years is the norm.
-However, Wolfgang Klotz said that the Cantina has bottles from the nineties still in excellent condition.
+However, Wolfgang Klotz said the Cantina has bottles from the nineties still in excellent condition.

 Stoan, Bianco, DOC Alto Adige, 2019, 13.5%